WitheringCesspool/stable-diffusion-webui/README.md

 # Stable Diffusion web UI

-This has been freshly stolen from AUTOMATIC1111
+This has been freshly stolen from AUTOMATIC1111 to help with my noob notebook modifications.
+This fork won't be updated.

 A browser interface based on Gradio library for Stable Diffusion.